christinamaher/iEEG_LKM/README.md

-This repository contains code to accompany the paper titled "Intracranial recordings reveal physiological correlates of loving-kindness meditation in amygdala and hippcampus of first-time meditators".
-IEEG data preprocessing, model fitting, and statistics were conducted in Python.
-Results were visualized in R.
+This repository contains code to accompany the paper titled "Intracranial substrates of meditation-induced neuromodulation in amygdala and hippocampus".

 **Model fitting and analysis**

 `analysis_nb.ipynb`: The notebook for preprocessing raw iEEG data, running FOOOF/eBOSC model fitting and evaluation, and performing statistical analyses of model output.

-`visualization_nb.rmd`: The notebook for visualizing results.

 **Helper functions**

 `preprocessing_utils.py`: This script contains functions for preprocessing iEEG data

 `stats_utils.py`: This script contains functions for fitting FOOOF/eBOSC models and performing statistical analyses on the output.

-`plotting_utils.R`: This script contains functions for visualizing results.